ksdumont/prifina-spotify-data/README.md

-# This application uses the GDPR data from Spotify
+### This application uses the GDPR data from Spotify

-## App displays top 100 tracks in an organized table
+##### App displays top 100 tracks in an organized table.
-## Data includes time spent listening to each track as well as the dates listened.
+##### Data includes track name, artist name, number of streams, time spent listening to each track as well as dates listened.